JetBrains/amper/docs/src/user-guide/basics.md

 ```
 </div>

 1. This hierarchy is arbitrary, it can be organized however you like.
-The structure is understood by Amper based on
+The structure is understood by Kargo based on
      the list of module paths in `project.yaml` — there is no convention for multi-module projects.

 <div class="annotate">